kam028/capstone-GDELT-transgender_media_framing-/data_storytelling.md

 ## Storytelling Strategy
-Rather than presenting results as tables of coefficients or test statistics, the project uses visual storytelling to guide users through three core questions:
+Rather than presenting results as tables of coefficients or test statistics, the project uses visual storytelling to guide users through two core questions:

-1. **How often do transgender-related stories appear in the news?**
-2. **When coverage appears, how is it framed (negative, neutral, positive)?**
-3. **Where and around which topics does negative framing concentrate?**
+1. **Exploratory: How is transgender-related news being covered across global and U.S. outlets, and what patterns emerge in article volume, tone, and geography between 2021 and 2025?**
+2. **Explanatory: Which themes and news ecosystems most strongly contribute to negative framing in transgender media coverage, and how do outlet type and State influence tone over this same period?**

 Each section of the dashboard builds on the previous one, moving from broad patterns to more specific explanations.